samtools/hts-specs/htsget.md

 `header`
 </td><td>

 Request the SAM/CRAM/VCF headers only.
+The ticket response represents read or variant headers in the format specified by `format`, if present, or in the respective default format.

 The server SHOULD respond with an `InvalidInput` error if any other htsget query parameters other than `format` are specified at the same time as `class=header`.
 </td></tr>